 Let’s say someone breaks in and steals your 7-year-old iMac which you paid $1,800 to buy when it was new.
 A computer that age may now be worth only $300 so your actual value coverage would pay you $300.

 Replacement value coverage could pay you enough to replace your 7-year-old computer with a brand new computer.
 Replacement value coverage costs more, but you’ll also get more for your money.

 Liability Coverage Protects You

-Your renters policy should also include liability coverage.
-Liability coverage protects you in case someone gets injured on your property.
+Your renters policy should also include additional coverage such as personal liability.
+This coverage protects you in case someone gets injured on your property.
 This may seem unlikely, but you never know what might happen on any given day.

 If your children had a friend over and the friend fell down the steps and broke his leg, you could be held responsible for the resulting medical bills.
 Or what if the delivery driver slipped on your icy front steps and your lease agreement stated you were responsible for keeping the steps clear?

 These things don’t happen every day, but they do happen.
 Without enough liability protection, you could be held financially responsible.
 Worst-case scenario, a judge could order you to sell your other assets to pay up if your liability insurance couldn’t shield you from this.

 Before your coverage will pay on a claim, you’ll have to meet your deductible.
 A higher deductible means you’ll pay more money to unlock your coverage in a given year.
 With a lower deductible, you’ll have less out-of-pocket responsibility.